 The men of the 1st Florida Union Cavalry really never fought as a complete regiment in any of the nine engagements or battles they participated in.
 Some of the men of the 1st Florida do not appear to have been in any of these nine engagements, at least based on their individual compiled service records (CSR).
 There are likely a number of reasons for this:

-- First, and maybe most importantly for a cavalry regiment, many of the men were never assigned horses because horses were in short supply and were never prioritized and sent to Ft.
+- First, and maybe most importantly for a cavalry regiment, many of the men were never assigned horses because horses were in short supply and were never prioritized to be sent to Ft.
 Barrancas.

 - Second, some of the men, based on their prior skills or their race, were assigned to duties that didn’t require leaving Barrancas.
 Black men who joined the 1st Florida Union Cavalry were all assigned as “undercooks” and it doesn’t appear that any of them served in any of the engagements.
 Others were assigned work around the Fort, maintaining the horses they did have, or in quartermaster service.